m1kc/lake/README.md

 Replace your old `rc.lua` with this brand new `lake.lua`, probably renaming it in the process.
 After that, fill your config folder with some nice plugins or write your own.

+Lake will attempt to load every file that starts with `lake-`.
+Plugins are loaded in alphabetical order so you can control loading order and widget positions by renaming corresponding files.

 ## API documentation